jpdaigle/pg_global_kv/README.md

 After running the install script select one machine and run `./create_first_catalog.sh`.
 It will give you a psql command to connect to that first catalog database.
 In that database set up the proper configuration into the tables.
 Example setup:

+    -- Note if in dev mode there will be dummy data already in these tables.

     INSERT INTO catalog_instance VALUES ('tmtest01n.ndmad2'), ('tmtest02n.ndmad2');
     INSERT INTO shard_name SELECT 'kv' || generate_series(1,12);
     INSERT INTO shard_instance (hostname, port, shard_name)